The 3 most common shoulder injuries in the gym

 3) Long head biceps tendonitis

 Pain in the front of the shoulder is often coming from the long head tendon of the biceps brachii muscle.
 The tendon of the biceps muscle runs up into the bicipital groove of the humerus and into the shoulder joint attaching to the labrum.
-Repetitive flexion of the elbow in actions such as heavy biceps curls can irritate the biceps tendon.
+Repetitive flexion of the elbow in actions such as heavy biceps curls can irritate the biceps tendon as well as deep bench press and dips.
 Any pain in the front of the shoulder should be assessed asap as continual training on an inflamed tendon can lead to more lasting permanent damage.

 Avoiding heavy bench press, especially going deep, will be key in not aggravating a biceps tendonitis.
 Deep bench press will but a lot of stress on the biceps tendon.
 Again having good shoulder stability and not rounding your shoulders is important in not aggravating the biceps tendon.